 You won’t learn this in nursing school, but your life will be so much better once you read (and follow) this list.
-These 10 unwritten rules for nurses might seem like common sense, but someone had to say them.
+These 10 unwritten rules for nurses or unspoken rules of nursing might seem like common sense, but someone had to say them.

 As a nurse, we work as a team.
 We help each other and support each other.
 That’s what this list is all about.
 Some of the rules on this list are meant to be funny and you’ll probably laugh and go “same!”
 And some are honestly going to help you just be a better nurse.

 10 Unwritten Rules for Nurses and How to Follow Them

 You’ll probably read this list and agree with at least a few of them, if not all of them!

 1. If you ask someone to help you change your patient, you should take the business end

 You know those times when your patient defecated and you really need help rolling and changing them?
 If you ask another nurse to help you out, you should be kind and take care of the dirtiest part of the job.